ldtteam/MinecoloniesWiki/source/items/shingles.md

 Shingles are decorative roofing tiles for the tops of buildings.
 Shingles come in all wood types, including cactus planks, and many different colors.

-There is even a shingle half slab for the crown of the roof that comes in all the colors as well.
+There is even a shingle half slab for the crown of the roof that comes in all the colors as well!

+Shingles can be crafted at the [Sawmill](../../source/buildings/sawmill) and dyed at the [Dyer's Hut](../../source/buildings/dyer).
 <br>

 ## Using Shingles